US heat wave soars as California wildfire rages

 The country's central and northeast regions face the brunt of the extreme temperatures, which are not expected to peak until Sunday at the earliest and have sent public health officials scrambling.

-More than a dozen states are under a heat advisory, with central US metropolitan areas such as Dallas and Oklahoma City expected to reach highs of over 100 degrees Fahrenheit (above 38 degrees Celsius) for at least the next five days.
+Evidence of global warming could be seen elsewhere also, as more than a dozen US states were under a heat advisory.

+Central US metropolitan areas such as Dallas and Oklahoma City were expected to reach highs of over 100 degrees Fahrenheit (above 38 degrees Celsius) for at least the next five days.

 Not even the usually cool Pacific Northwest will escape the far-reaching heat, with the region expected to face several days in the 90s next week.

-The high temperatures, which demonstrate the threat of global warming, have already caused an uptick in emergency calls for heat-related illness.
+The high temperatures have already caused an uptick in emergency calls for heat-related illness.

 "This is really one of the things that we recognize in Oklahoma -- heat is the number one weather-related killer across the United States.
 It far surpasses any other" nature-related cause of death, Joseph Kralicek, director of the Tulsa Area Emergency Management Agency, told CNN.